lineality/Online_Voting_Using_One_Time_Pads/README.md

 #### Low-Tech Security & Limited-Resources
-Q: Is there a lower-tech version with reasonable security for geographic locations with limited resources?
+Question: Is there a lower-tech version with reasonable security for geographic locations with limited resources?

 Often fewer features and narrower footprint and attack-surface increase security, but in a system starting entirely with paper and pencil, in this case the meaning of 'less' may require more explanation.